christytan/ords-apex-dbcs/exacs-QA/SetupORDSandAPEXonDBCS.md

 - Now, you have setup the schema and the tables.

 - You are now ready to move to the next part of this lab.
+- **Click on Lab 17-2 from the menu on the right.**